Person

 Details

 Augustus Poeppel was a surveyor with the South Australian Government from 1879.
-He surveyed the eastern boundary line for the province of South Australia from Cooper Creek to the 26th parallel of latitude for the, then the 26th parallel of latitude from the 141st meridian to the 138th meridian.
+He completed the survey of the eastern boundary line for the province of South Australia, along the 141st meridian, from Cooper Creek to the 26th parallel of latitude for the South Australian Government, then surveyed the 26th parallel of latitude from the 141st meridian to the 138th meridian.
 He re-chained the line on the 26th parallel after a discrepancy was discovered, due to the chain he used having been an inch (2.5 cm) too long.
 A post at the point where South Australia meets the Northern Territory on its eastern side ("Poeppel Corner") initially erected by Poeppel in December 1880, was relocated after the second survey had been made.
-Poeppel moved to Victoria in 1890.

 Archival resources